john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

 ---
 {% include JB/setup %}

-A Pi-Hole will protect your entire network from advertising and will go a long way towards helping defend you against malware and the ubiquitous internet giants tracking your life.
-It does this by blocking the IP address of all the advertising websites out there, so you don't see all those ads on your screen.
-This is great because it will protect your phones and tablets too, in positions where it is normally quite hard to install security apps and the like.
+A Pi-Hole is a tool to filter out all internet traffic from your network that is ad-related.
+It does this by filtering out IP addresses known to be related to ads, information tracking, or malware.

+This page will be an example walk-through of my installation experience, along with some retrospective on life behind a Pi-Hole.

-This will be a description of my personal install process.
-I am a typical American end-user, stuck using Comcast Xfinity for my ISP and with 3-5 internet-enabled devices in my home at any one time.
+I am a typical American end-user, stuck using Comcast Xfinity for my ISP.
+I have 3-5 internet-enabled devices connected to my home network at any one time.
+And I will be doing this installation from a Linux computer (though that won't matter much).

 ## Setting up the Raspberry Pi

 * **Step 1** Get a Raspberry Pi.
 (Version 2 or newer preferred for performance.

-I choose a Pi version 3B last year.
-I also apparently lost the power cable, so this project got put on hold for a couple days while I waited for a new one to arrive.
+You will also need a small set of peripherals for your Raspbery Pi: a power cable, an SD card, and optionally a case.

+* **Step 2** Install an operating system on your Pi.

+To do this, you will need an SD card reader, the ability to format your SD card, and the a disk image utility.

 > TODO